Skip to content

 @kdakan I just updated the Riot comparison for v3.
 If you see anything that's still inaccurate, please let me know.

-kazupon pushed a commit to kazupon/vuejs.org that referenced this issue Oct 1, 2017
+added a commit that references this issue on Oct 1, 2017

 @Dmitri-Sintsov